VCityTeam/UD-SV/ImplementationKnowHow/ProjectOrganizationalLogic/Readme.md

     - promote [reusability](https://en.wikipedia.org/wiki/Reusability)
       (among which [modularity](https://en.wikipedia.org/wiki/Modular_programming))
     - ownership (as [IP](https://en.wikipedia.org/wiki/Intellectual_property) notion) concerns
-      has precedence over modularity concerns.
+      have precedence over modularity concerns.
 In other terms no matter what the modularity concerns might be, each repository should have a single owner.
 And yes this might prove to have a heavy impact on software engineering costs...